 Create and manage your supply chain

 Getting your supply chain right is fundamental to your business plan.
-Your business will only be as strong as the weakest link in your supply chain, and any break in the chain can cause significant problems.
+Your business will only be as strong as the weakest link in your supply chain, and any flaw in the chain or its logistics can cause significant problems.

 Here you can find out why your supply chain is such a critical part of your business, and what you can do to ensure it doesn’t let you down.

 A supply chain does two things.
 Firstly, it brings to your business the materials and/or services you need to produce your own products or services.
 Secondly, it enables you to deliver those products or services to your own customers.
 Some businesses sit in the middle of a supply chain, while others (such as a high street shop) will sit at or near the end of one.

 Supply chains take many forms, but usually involve the following common elements.

 - The supplier provides the necessary materials to the manufacturer.

 - The distributor ensures that the product reaches retailers.